On this dayJun 03, 1893

 The prior day, after news spread that a Black man had allegedly sexually assaulted a white woman, Mr. Bush was targeted, arrested, and held in the Macon County jail.
 During the era of racial terror lynchings, charges of sexual assault against Black men, even when made with unsubstantiated evidence, regularly aroused violent white mobs.
 Almost 25% of all lynchings involved allegations of inappropriate behavior between a Black man and a white woman that was characterized as "assault" or "sexual assault."
 Allegations against Black people were rarely subject to scrutiny.

-As the mob attempted to seize him from the jail, Mr. Bush proclaimed to the mob, “Gentlemen, you are killing an innocent man.”
+As the mob attempted to seize him from the jail, Mr. Bush proclaimed, “Gentlemen, you are killing an innocent man.”
 Undeterred, the mob dragged Mr. Bush from his jail cell.

 By the time Mr. Bush was brought outside, 1,500 white people had gathered in front of a telegraph post directly in front of the courthouse lawn to lynch Mr. Bush.
 In the final moments of Mr. Bush’s life, he knelt to pray and, according to newspapers, called “on Jesus to come and take his soul and forgive the men who were murdering him.”
 The mob then stripped Mr. Bush of his clothes, forced him atop a car, and hanged him.